Daisy

 Notable People Named Daisy

-Daisy Ridley is an English actress known for her role as Rey in the Star Wars sequel trilogy.
+Daisy Ridley is an English actress best known for playing Rey in the Star Wars sequel trilogy.

-Daisy Yen Wu was the first Chinese woman to work as an academic researcher in biochemistry and nutrition, collaborating with her husband on groundbreaking research and co-authoring the first Chinese textbook on nutrition.
+Daisy Yen Wu, the first Chinese woman to work as an academic researcher in biochemistry and nutrition, earned a Columbia masters, taught at Peking Union Medical College, and coauthored the first Chinese nutrition textbook.

-Daisy Lowe is an English fashion model known for her work in editorial photo shoots, commercial advertising campaigns, and fashion shows, and is the daughter of Pearl Lowe and Gavin Rossdale.
+Daisy Lowe is an English fashion model known for editorial, commercial, and runway work, and the daughter of designer Pearl Lowe and Bush frontman Gavin Rossdale.

-Daisy May Cooper is an award-winning English actress and writer known for her role in the BBC Three series This Country, which she co-created and co-wrote with her brother.
+Daisy May Cooper is an English actress and writer who won a 2018 BAFTA for playing Kerry Mucklowe in the BBC Three comedy This Country, which she co-created and co-wrote with her brother Charlie.

-Daisy Breaux Calhoun (1863–1949) was a prominent American socialite, hostess, and social leader.
+Daisy Breaux Calhoun was an American socialite, hostess, and social leader.

-Daisy Mallory is a Nashville-based country music singer-songwriter.
+Daisy Mallory is a country music singer and songwriter based in Nashville, Tennessee.

-Daisy Ehanire Danjuma is a Nigerian politician who served as the senator for the Edo South Senatorial District from 2003 to 2007 and ran for re-election in 2011.
+Daisy Ehanire Danjuma is a Nigerian politician who represented Edo South in the Senate from 2003 to 2007 and ran unsuccessfully in 2011.

-Daisy Mary Rossi, an Australian artist, interior designer, and writer, is renowned for her portraits and impressionist landscapes and flowers.
+Daisy Mary Rossi was an Australian artist, interior designer, and writer known for portraits and impressionist landscapes and floral paintings.

-Daisy Waterstone is a British actress, renowned for her role as Margo Durrell in the ITV family drama The Durrells.
+Daisy Waterstone is a British actress best known for portraying Margo Durrell in the ITV family drama The Durrells.

-Daisy Fowler Kennedy was an Australian-born concert violinist.
+Daisy Fowler Kennedy was an Australian concert violinist.

 Sofia Ricci